deepaerial/ytdl-api/README.md

 ### 1. Issue: Video is downloaded and playing but audio is absent when opening video in QuickTime Player.
 **Solution:** Open video in another player (VLC Player for example).
 Maybe QuickTime Player doesn't support audio codec used in video.

-### 2. Test `test_deta_storage` fails with `OSError: [Errno 30] Read-only file system: '/app'`
+### 2. Issue: Test `test_deta_storage` fails with `OSError: [Errno 30] Read-only file system: '/app'`
-This error most likely occurs because in project you have both `.env` and `.env.test` files.
+**Solution:** This error most likely occurs because in project you have both `.env` and `.env.test` files.
 For some weird reason ConfZ tries to read both files although in the test we change the source of env variables.
 This is most likely a bug in ConfZ library.
 Workaround for this issue is simply comment out content of`.env` file and run pytest separately for `tests/storage/test_deta_storage.py` file again:
 ```shell
 $ pytest tests/storage/test_deta_storage.py
 ```